 - Ascended Meme: Some figures have the passive ability to remove stealth from opposing units within 6 squares.
 Admiral Ackbar was the first figure with this ability, so it was named "It's a Trap!"

-- Glass Cannon: Pretty much any character with the Heavy Weapon ability and many of the "scout" type peices.
+- Glass Cannon: Pretty much any character with the Heavy Weapon ability and many of the "scout" type pieces.

 - Lightning Bruiser: The various incarnations of Boba Fett.
 Also, the two Rancor characters.
 One particular Darth Vader piece ("Lord Vader") was also like this, with the ability to move and attack 4 times in the same turn; however, he was also something of a Glass Cannon.

-- Mighty Glacier: Heavy Stormtroopers, Snowtroopers with E-Web Blasters, and various other pieces.
+- Mighty Glacier: Heavy Stormtroopers, Snowtroopers with E-Web Blasters, and various other pieces with a lot of firepower and limited movement options.
 Especially the Colossal AT-AT, which could only move a small number of squares, and only on certain turns too, but had the most HP of any piece in the game.